csvprobotica/RoSGhost_2025/README.md

 ## Challenges
 _This challenge will allow us to apply theoretical concepts in a hands-on environment, develop critical problem-solving skills, and collaborate effectively as a team._

-_Remove this section before the first commit to the repository_
+_The robot we will use for this challenge contains the following electronic components._

 1. Clone this repo by using the `git clone` functionality.
 2. Remove `.git` directory